Torghut: History

-A group of around 70,000 Torghuts were left behind in Russia, since (according to legend) the Volga River was not frozen and they could not cross it to join their comrades.
+A group of around 70,000 Torghuts was left behind in Russia, since (according to legend) the Volga River was not frozen and they could not cross it to join their comrades.
 This group became known as the Kalmyk, or "remnant", although the name may predate these events.
 However, Muslims called the Kalmyks before.
-In any case, the remnant population double their numbers by 1930.
+In any case, the remnant population doubles their numbers by 1930.
 Torghut-Kalmyk archers under the command of the notable Russian general Mikhail Kutuzov clashed with the French army of Napoleon in 1812.

 In 1906, the Qing put western Mongolia's New Torghuts under the Altai district.
 One New Torghut prince opposed independence in Mongolia and fled to Xinjiang in 1911–12.
 However, the others were reincorporated into Mongolia's far western Khovd Province.
 Torghut forces assisted the Russians in the Soviet Invasion of Xinjiang.

 An exhibition in memorial to the Torghut exodus from the Volga to the Qing Empire is found at the Potala Palace, Chengde.